NEW: "You shouldn't read anything into any gaps in the data," Inmarsat official says

 “We’d be perfectly happy to put that model out,” Pearce told CNN’s “New Day.”

-But Pearce also said the publicized data, along with engine and radar data, are enough for experienced third parties to plug into their own models and reach their own conclusions.
+But Pearce also told CNN that the released data is enough – along with engine and radar data – for experienced third parties to plug into their own models and reach their own conclusions.

 “You shouldn’t read anything into any gaps in the data,” Inmarsat Senior Vice President Chris McLaughlin told CNN’s “Erin Burnett OutFront” on Tuesday.
 “This is a very goodwill and focused way that we’re trying to communicate our best impression of what happened.”